mdkhirulanuar/QualityControl/README.md

 ---

-📄 License
+📄 Term of Use

-This project is licensed under the MIT License.
+This source code is proprietary.
+You are not permitted to copy, modify, or use it without express permission.

 ---